Here’s one for trivia night: where will you find the oldest continuous Mounted Police Unit in the world?

 Ah well… at least I can still see horses on the street, and hear them clip clopping past as I fall asleep at night.
 One of the many perks of living close by to this fascinating unit.

 So how do I go meet the horses, I hear you ask?
-Easy…. the NSW Mounted Police Tours are held every Tuesday and Thursday mornings at 10.30am.
+Easy…. the NSW Mounted Police Tours are held every Tuesday morning at 10am and 11am.